 - Brigid holds the place of honour as the Mother of Sorcery, but later on Devon, Salina and Silur would found the three principal methods of learning, studying and practising sorcery - naturally, all of them were Solars.
 In the Age of Sorrows, the most well-known Sorcerers would be the missing Dragonblooded Empress and her daughter Mnemon, but the most powerful would most likely be the Lunar Raksi, Queen of Fangs, who rules over the ruin-city of Mahalanka - formerly known as Sperimin, the greatest seat of sorcerous learning in all of Creation.

-- 13th Age has the Archmage as one of its Icons - a major player in the defence of the Dragon Empire, who has among other things set up protective wards around the Empire to detect powerful threats and tamed the formerly wild sea in the middle of the map.
-His chief problem is that all the tasks he's assumed responsibility for have him badly overworked, forcing him to get adventurers to solve the problem for him.
+- Thirteenth Age has the Archmage as one of its Icons - a major player in the defence of the Dragon Empire, who has among other things set up protective wards around the Empire to detect powerful threats.
+His chief problem is that all the tasks he's assumed responsibility for have him badly overworked, forcing him to get adventurers to solve certain issues for him.

 - In Warcraft III, the Archmage is the name of a hero type of the Human race.
 It is a title given to the most powerful members of the Kirin Tor, the ruling body of wizards (as compared to the elven sorceresses, a standard support casting unit) that run the nation of Dalaran's Magocracy.
 So magically powerful, they cause friendly units, not just themselves, to regenerate mana faster from being nearby.
 The most well-known of these include Antonidas (a veteran of the Second War) and his apprentice Jaina.

 - There's also [Mal]furion Stormrage, the Archdruid of the Night Elves.
 Although arcane and nature magic are two very different things in the universe, this is functionally the same thing.

 - And don't forget about the MMO, where we have Archmage Arugal and his savage Worgen.